Frequently asked questions.

 What is PCIT?

-PCIT is an evidence-based treatment for young children (ages 2-7) with behavioral problems.
+Parent-Child Interaction Therapy (PCIT) is an evidence-based treatment for young children (ages 2-7) with behavioral problems.
 PCIT is conducted through “coaching” sessions during which you and your child are playing while the therapist observes you interact with your child through live video feed.
 You wear a listening device through which the therapist provides in-the-moment coaching on skills you are learning to manage your child’s behavior.

 For more information you can visit, www.pcit.org